BDI-pathogens/EpiLine/README.md

 # EpiLine - Estimating epi-curves and distributions from case line list data

-This package contains models for estimating epi-curves and individual infection progression distributions simulataneously.
+This package contains models for estimating epi-curves and individual infection progression distributions simultaneously.
 The estimators require both total case data by date as well as detailed ("line list") information for a subset of individual.

 ## Symptom-Report Model